[Acoustic Guitar Chords] > How to Play the Am Chord (Tips, Variations, and Exercises)

 Am Chord – Check!
 What’s Next?

 You’ve nailed the Am chord – congratulations!
-What’s next?
+You can also try these basic minor chords.

 If you’re ready to take it to the next level and want even more guitar-playing knowledge, then I highly recommend checking out my guitar workshop – Tony’s Acoustic Challenge.